Reinforced handhold is an option I added at request of some in our flagging community.

 This is the standard old school weighting where the silk is rolled over the weight cord without a hem above the weight line.
 I prefer this option on my flags, as tearing above the weight line has never been a big issue for me.
 If you have experienced issues with tearing along the handhold area I suggest flagging more gently and less forcefully, and/or trying the reinforced weighting.

 A Note On Size

 Small flags are recommended for people of small stature or for use in crowded venues.
 Medium sized flags are considered the standard size for most people.
-Large flags are huge (6 feet long by 4 feet wide) and recommended for large spaces.
+Large flags are huge (55 inches long by 45 inches wide) and recommended for large spaces.